(36): Fate and Preference II (A Real Story)

 I was his favourite student.
 Our

-Agricultural Science teacher at junior secondary school was certain that I
+Agricultural Science teacher at junior secondary school was confident that I

 his pretty handwriting and his good command of English.
 He would occasionally

-call me to another class when members of the class fail to answer his questions.
+call me to another class when members of the class failed to answer his questions.

 He would throw the same question to me.
 I never disappointed him.
 As my reward